 6. Design a stunning menu that reflects your brand identity

 Restaurant design tips shouldn’t be limited to the interior and decorations.
 Restaurant menu design is an essential part of your restaurant architecture.
 It’s not just a list of dishes you sell.
 It shows customers what your brand is all about, what your view on cuisine is, and what you’re offering.
+For this reason, having a strong restaurant logo design that reflects your brand identity is essential.

 Your menu should align with your restaurant concept.
 If you’re focusing on modern restaurant design, use current fonts.
 Contemporary restaurant design might benefit from a sizeable one-page menu printed on high-quality paper.
 Use pictures in your menu if you own a fast food but not so much if you own a fine dining restaurant.